CDN Women in the IT Channel Recognition Luncheon

-This year’s guest speaker Lisa Lisson, President of FedEx Canada and author of the book Resilience: Navigating Life, Loss and the Road to Success.
+The guest speaker for the 2018 luncheon was Lisa Lisson, President of FedEx Canada and author of the book Resilience: Navigating Life, Loss and the Road to Success.

 As President of FedEx Canada, Lisson is responsible for 5,700 employees and eight airport hubs feeding into a worldwide network that handles 8 million shipments a day in 220 countries.
 While she has reached the upper echelons of her professional life, the journey has not been an easy one.
 In August 2007, her husband and high school sweetheart Patrick, suffered a massive heart attack that left him in a vegetative state for more than two years.
 There were some dark times for the 38-years-old mother of four young children, but she cared for her husband and continued to work full -time in an executive position.
 Many co-workers in her office never even knew her husband was sick.
 Almost a year to the day after Patrick died, she was named the President of FedEx Canada.

-She will share her inspirational story at the Women in the IT Channel Appreciation luncheon in the hope that by telling her story she can provide inspiration and motivation to others that that life goes on and you can overcome hardships no matter what they may be.
+Lisa shared her inspirational story in the hope that by telling her story she can provide inspiration and motivation to others that that life goes on and you can overcome hardships no matter what they may be.
 READ MORE

-As BONUS PRESENTATION, Mary Ann Yule, President and CEO at HP Canada will share thoughts from her career journey to date.
+As BONUS PRESENTATION, Mary Ann Yule, President and CEO at HP Canada, shared thoughts from her career journey to date.
 A former honouree and now a member of the Women in the IT Channel Hall of Fame, Mary Ann is one of the most distinguished female executives in the Canadian technology sector.
-Over her 20-year career, she has established a strong reputation for consistently driving results by solidifying strong customer loyalty.
+Over 20 years, she has earned a strong reputation for consistently driving results by solidifying strong customer loyalty.
 And she accomplished this while keeping a focus on diversity and employee engagement.
 Prior to joining HP, she led the team at CDW to become not only the top solution provider in Canada, but one of Canada’s Top 100 Employers and one of the top workplaces for women.

-This year’s guest speaker Barb Stegemann, an author and social entrepreneur ranked as one of Canada’s 100 most powerful women, as well as one of Profit Guide’s top 30 Cool and Fabulous entrepreneurs.
+The guest speaker for the 2017 luncheon was Barb Stegemann, an author and social entrepreneur ranked as one of Canada’s 100 most powerful women, as well as one of Profit Guide’s top 30 Cool and Fabulous entrepreneurs.